gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/setting-up-integrations-gij-cloud.md

 &nbsp;

-## Git integration configuration page
+## Git Integration Configuration Page

-On this page, you will be able to setup your git repositories and connect them to Jira.
+On this page, you can set up your git repositories and connect them to Jira.

 <img src='/wp-content/uploads/gij-gitcloud-managed-ui-webhook-idx-setup-2025.png' style='display:block;max-width:100%;margin:25px auto 35px auto' />